How to Conduct Generative Research: A Complete Guide for UX Researchers

 Discovery research, problem-space research, foundational research, in-depth interviews, exploratory research, customer interviews.
 You’ll hear generative research go by dozens of names.
 Regardless of what the methodology gets called at your org, the goal will be the same.

-That goal is to really, deeply, “generate” an understanding of who your customers are (as humans, not as users), and what they experience in their everyday lives.
+Generative research is defined as research that deeply “generates” an understanding of who your customers are (as humans, not as users), and what they experience in their everyday lives.
 It’s a style of interviewing that allows us to dig into a person’s identity beyond their screen, and beyond their interaction with our product.

 And sure.
 We’re still trying to understand how a product or service impacts these folks.
 But knowing their everyday lives should impact the way we build our product or service.